civicrm/civicrm-dev-docs/docs/framework/upgrade.md

 ## Tips: Prefer simple SQL semantics over API/BAO/DAO

-When wrting upgrade steps in PHP its preferable to use direct sql queries rather than relying on BAOs and DAOs as they may change between versions.
-Whereas wrting SQL is more riggerious.
+When writing upgrade steps in PHP its preferable to use direct sql queries rather than relying on BAOs and DAOs as they may change between versions.
+Whereas writing SQL is more rigorous.
 Further it is preferable to write SQL statements especially if it involves adding or removing columns, indexes from database tables.
 There are helper functions such as CRM_Core_BAO_SchemaHandler::dropIndexIfExists(), CRM_Upgrade_Form::addColumn(), CRM_Upgrade_Form::dropColumn().
-These helper functions don't depend on version specific business logic and also help pretect against hard database fails by checking if what your trying to add or drop exists already.
+These helper functions don't depend on version specific business logic and also help protect against hard database fails by checking if what your trying to add or drop exists already.

 ## Tip: Write upgrades in small chunks

 When updating sometimes it can be found that upgrades steps speed can vary depending on the size of the database.
 Sometimes some upgrades steps may take longer than the websever timeout (e.g. Apache, PHP, nginx).
-To prevent timeouts its wrecomment to write upgrade steps in smaller steps.
+To prevent timeouts it's recommended to write upgrade steps in smaller steps.
 This also helps in debugging as the failure can be pin pointed to a smaller amount of code.

 For a working example, see CRM_Upgrade_Incremental_php_FourTwo::upgrade_4_2_beta3().
 Notice: